GMGI-Fisheries/resources/docs/eDNA COI metab/01-Metabarcoding Mothur COI.md

 `summary.seqs()`: generates summary information about the sequences from the files we made above.

-Run time: ~30-45 min for 30-40 files (from previous project; update values with GMGI COI info)
+Run time: ~30 min for one MiSeq run worth (96 samples).

 `01-Mothur-setup.sh`